dylan-lang/opendylan/documentation/website/source/about/examples/hello_world.rst

 1. Every Dylan program defines a library and at least one module in that library, and the simple Hello World program is no exception.

 #.
-Every source file must have a "Module" header to say which module
+Every source file must have a ``Module`` header to say which module its definitions
-   its definitions should be in.
-The library is defined in the pre-existing "dylan-user" module.
+   should be in.
+The library is defined in the pre-existing ``dylan-user`` module.

 #.
-The top level expressions in each source file are executed in order
+The top level expressions in each source file are executed in order when the library
-   when the library is loaded, so there is no need for a "main" method here.
+   is loaded, so there is no need for a ``main`` method here.